dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 3 - Fast Sim vs Accurate Sim.md

 - Main benefit of using simulation for robot learning is to
 	- improve sample efficiency
 	- reduce the cost of data collection
-- In robot learning, having a larger dataset is more important than having a good quality in task ge
+- In robot learning, having a larger dataset is more important than having a good quality to avoid covariate shift and achieve task generalization.